costinm/krun/README.md

 - periodically refreshes the K8S token and other resources, similar with kubelet.

-All CLI configuration uses environment variables and env detection, the remaining of the command line is used to start the application.
+All krun configurations are based environment variables and env detection (including metadata server, config maps in the cluster) - the parameters on the command line are passed directly to the application.

 ## Running as non-root